How to start a cleaning business in Canada: your guide

 Is cleaning a good business to start?

-Yes, cleaning can be a good business to start.
-Demand is steady and startup costs are low.
-You can build a profitable company and set your own hours.
+Yes, cleaning is a good business to start.
+Demand is steady, startup costs are low ($2,000–10,000), and profit margins typically range from 10%–28%.
+You can build a profitable company while setting your own hours.

 What type of cleaning makes the most money?